pabloferg/dialogflow-flights/README.md

-## Appendix: Destination images and similar destinations Suggestion Chips
+## Appendix 1: Destination images and similar destinations Suggestion Chips

 The main database we will use is stored in Firestore.
 We will load a [reference table](/aIrport_codes_200.csv) for 200 destinations, containing.